 To help remedy this situation in our home city, the school plans to open the USC South Los Angeles Pharmacy.
-This facility, occupying 3,500 square feet of space in a recently constructed building located at 8561 South Broadway Avenue, will expand our mission of service, provide professional experience to our students and widen the range of our healthcare research.
+This facility will expand our mission of service, provide professional experience to our students and widen the range of our healthcare research.

 Replacing a Desert with an Oasis